-For our core Law subjects, teaching consists of weekly lectures and tutorials.
-Tutorials are weekly in the first and second years.
-You will carry out extensive research into the law in preparation for tutorials, using lecture content as guidance.
+On the Law with International Relations LLB course, you will be taught by experts from the School of Law and Department of Politics.
+For our core law subjects, teaching consists of weekly lectures and tutorials.
+On all your modules, you will carry out extensive research into law and international relations in preparation for tutorials, using lecture content as guidance.

 Contact hours can vary across our modules.
 Full details of the contact hours for each module are available from the University of Surrey's module catalogue.
 See the modules section for more information.

 As a student at Surrey, you can also sign up to our free courses in the following areas:

 Living in student accommodation is a great way to meet new people and spark friendships.

 Do I meet the requirements for this course?

 We require you to submit a full application so that we can formally assess whether you meet the criteria published.
 Unfortunately, we are unable to provide an outcome based on an enquiry (via email, webform enquiry, phone or live chat).

 International entry requirements by country